-The Biomass Logistics Model (BLM) (Cafferty et al. 2013a) was used to model feedstock supply system cost and energy consumption for the 2019 Woody SOT.
+The Biomass Logistics Model (BLM) (Cafferty et al. 2013a) was used to model feedstock supply system cost and energy consumption for the 2020 Woody SOTs.
 The BLM incorporates information from a collection of databases that provide (1) engineering performance data for hundreds of equipment systems, (2) spatially explicit labor cost datasets, and (3) local tax and regulation data.
 The BLM's analytic engine is built in the system dynamics software package PowersimTM.
 The BLM is designed to work with thermochemical and biochemical-based biofuel conversion platforms and to accommodate a range of lignocellulosic biomass types (e.g., residues, short-rotation woody and herbaceous energy crops, woody residues, and algae).
 BLM simulates the flow of biomass through the entire supply chain, while tracking changes in feedstock characteristics (i.e., moisture content, dry matter, ash content, and dry bulk density) and calculating cost and energy consumption (Cafferty et al. 2013a).
-These estimates are then input into the greenhouse gas, regulated emissions, and energy use in transportation model to perform a cursory farm gate-to-plant gate lifecycle assessment on greenhouse gas (GHG) emissions.
+These estimates are then input into the greenhouse gas, regulated emissions, and energy use in transportation model to perform a cursory farm gate-to-reactor throat lifecycle assessment of greenhouse gas (GHG) emissions.

-2.1 Feedstock Supply Systems for Indirect Liquefaction (IDL)
+2.1 Feedstock Supply System for Indirect Liquefaction (IDL)

-The 2019 IDL conversion pathway assumes annual nth-plant delivery of 725,000 dry tons of woody feedstock, with total ash \leq 3 wt%, moisture content \leq 10% (wet basis), and particle size of 2" chips (Table 1).
+The 2020 IDL conversion pathway assumes annual nth-plant delivery of 725,000 dry tons of woody feedstock, with total ash $\leq$ 3 wt%, moisture content $\leq$ 10% (wet basis), and particle size of 2" chips (Table 1).
 The IDL conversion pathway has a 2022 delivered feedstock cost target of \$63.76/dry ton (2016\$), including dockage.
 For the 2019 IDL Conversion SOT, the Conversion Platform sought to improve the overall biofuel yield, testing a 50% clean pine - 50% forest residue blend.
-The 2019 Feedstock SOT therefore has been developed to provide the system design and economics for this blend, which supplies the blended feedstock at a total of 1.75 wt% ash.
+The 2020 Feedstock SOT for IDL replicates the 2019 SOT which was developed to provide the system design and economics for this blend, which supplies the blended feedstock at a total of 1.75 wt% ash.

 Component Composition (dry wt. %)

 Carbon 49.81

 Hydrogen 5.91

 Nitrogen 0.17

 Sulfur 0.09

 Oxygen 41.02

-Ash \leq 3.00
+Ash $\leq$ 3.00

 Heating Value (Btu/lb) 8,449 HHV

 7,856 LHV

 Moisture (Bulk Wt. %) 10.0

 Particle Size (inches) 2-in. chips